nathan-px/pxdocs-backup/content/use-px-backup/upgrade.md

     helm repo update
     ```

 2. Retrieve all custom values you used during install.
-Enter the following `helm get values` command, adjusting the values of the `<namespace>` and `<release-name>` parameters to match your environment:
+Enter the following `helm get values` command to generate a YAML file, adjusting the values of the `<namespace>` and `<release-name>` parameters to match your environment:

     ```text
     helm get values --namespace <docs-namespace> <release-name> -o yaml > values.yaml